Intermediate cartridge: Post-war developments

 These earlier examples were generally developed with the goal being ease of development and logistics, and lacked any rigorous study of their performance.
-In the immediate post-war era, the British Army began such a study with an eye to replacing their pre-World War I .303 British.
+In the immediate post-war era, the British Army began such a study with an eye to replacing its pre-World War I .303 British.
 The .303 had been slated for replacement repeatedly, but a series of events kept it in service decades longer than expected.
 Their studies led to a new purpose-designed intermediate round, the .280 British, along with new weapons to fire it.
 The round attracted significant interest among other UK-oriented forces, but during NATO standardization effort the US was dead-set against any reduction in power.
 The British EM-2 bullpup rifle used an intermediate round, and was issued in limited numbers in the 1950s but the 7.62×51mm NATO was selected and it was removed from service.

 In practice, the 7.62×51mm NATO was found to be too powerful for select-fire weapons, as the British testing had warned.
-When the US entered the Vietnam War they were armed with the semi-automatic M14 rifle while facing increasing numbers of full-automatic AK-47s.
+When the US entered the Vietnam War it was armed with the semi-automatic M14 rifle while facing increasing numbers of full-automatic AK-47s.
 Demands for a select-fire weapon were constant but the Army was slow to respond.
 An ARPA program cleared the way for small numbers of a new and much smaller round, the .223 Remington, to be introduced to combat by special forces.
 Field reports were extremely favorable, leading to the introduction of the M16 rifle.